 We were very lucky to be treated to several home cooked meals whilst in Madeira, so we didn’t eat out as much as perhaps we normally would.
 However, we never experienced a bad meal whilst in Madeira.
 Here are a few notable places to try if you are in the capital city, Funchal.

 Sunset drinks at The Vine Hotel

 Three of my favorite things – rooftop bar, sunset and prosecco.
-I highly recommend stopping by for a drink during your stay as the bar affords beautiful views over Funchal.
+I highly recommend stopping by at The Vine Hotel for a drink during your stay as the bar affords beautiful views over Funchal.
 It was child friendly enough at sunset, however my 2 year old was desperate to jump in the infinity pool.

 Late night drinks at Bananas Pub

 Portugal has a culture of dining late and staying out late into the evening.
 No one battered an eyelid that we had our daughter out until almost midnight, and there were plenty of other young children with their parents.
-Bananas Pub is an unassuming local bar which is fantastic for a drink and a snack (such as picado).
+Bananas Pub is an unassuming local bar which is fantastic for a drink and some Madeira food (such as picado).
 We dined alfresco and enjoyed the English musician strumming his guitar and covering well known songs.